Amal Clooney

 Amal Clooney: Biography at a Glance

-• Amal Clooney is a globally renowned lawyer specializing in international law and human rights, and an Adjunct Professor at Columbia Law School.
+• Amal Clooney is a globally renowned lawyer specializing in international law and human rights, and a Professor of Practice in International Law at Oxford University’s Blavatnik School of Government and an Honorary Fellow of St Hugh’s College, Oxford.

 • Amal frequently represents victims of mass atrocities, including genocide and sexual violence, and has acted in many landmark human rights cases in recent years.